We have all dealt with temporarily inaccessible websites. This is extremely frustrating!

-For the owner of the website concerned by the downtime it is even worse: it sometimes takes several hours/days before the problem is reported to the technical team.
+For the owner of the website concerned by the downtime, it is even worse: it sometimes takes several hours/days before the problem is reported to the technical team.

-Uptime monitoring consists in sending a request to a web server to check if it works.
+Uptime monitoring consists of sending a request to a web server to check if it works.
 The request also allows you to retrieve several other information, such as the TTFB (Time to first byte) which roughly corresponds to the response time of the server and thus the performance of your web host.

 If the server doesn’t work, WP Umbrella will send you an email to inform you of the problem by specifying the associated HTTP error code.